Nachula: Zambia star fires Chile warning with Zaragoza's winning goal | Goal.com

 Nachula, who featured from the start to the finish, has now scored two goals in four matches for Zaragoza this season.

-Besides Nachula, compatriot Hellen Mubanga was an unused substitute, while Nigeria's Peace Efih and Morocco's Hanane Ait El Haj played their part in Zaragoza's triumph.
+Besides Nachula, compatriot Hellen Mubanga played the final four minutes, while Nigeria's Peace Efih lasted 65 minutes and Morocco's Hanane Ait El Haj the duration in Zaragoza's triumph.

 The result marks Zaragoza's first win of the season and sees them move to fourth position with eight points from four matches.